karthikncode/text-world-player/README.md

-Requirements: 'socket' package for client connection.
+Requirements: 'luasocket' package for client connection.
 'rnn' package for LSTM (nnx version is buggy with Sequencer for batches)

 Checks: